alanlorenzetti/halo_atlas/shiny_hsal_atlas/home_about_help_prototypes.md

 -   **IS Info:** This table brings a non-redundant set of insertion sequences (mobile genetic elements).
 The open reading frames (column #1) are localized within the named insertion sequences (column #2) from various families (column #3) and subgroups (column #4).

 Clicking on the linked locus tags will take you to a page dedicated to the selected gene.
 It should take about 30 seconds to load the page.
-There, you will get general information about the gene and a genome browser centering the region of interest and its neighbors.
-Notice that you cannot go far right or left, because the features will disappear after a few kilobases.
+There, you will get general information about the gene and a genome browser centering on the region of interest and its neighbors.
+Notice that you cannot go far right or left because the features will disappear after a few kilobases.
 That is a consequence of downsizing the data sets to avoid memory-related crashes.
-If you would like to browse another gene, please, go back to the "Home" section and start your search over again.
+If you would like to browse another gene, please, go back to the "Home" section and start your search again.

-All the genes can be explored using the genome browser, but not all of them will show miscellaneous information.
+All the genes can be explored using the genome browser, but not all will show miscellaneous information.
 Below, we list a set of features that can be displayed for a selected gene.

 -   **Annotations:** The location following the format "replicon start end" (column #1); clusters of orthologous genes ID (column #2); possibly deprecated GenBank ID (column #3); gene symbol (column #4); **\<FROM WHERE?\>**